boztek/puppet-standalone-demo/puppet/modules/sshusers/README.md

 ** Only tested on CentOS & Ubuntu **

-This is just a define statement used to enable the declaratoin of virtual users.
+This is just a define statement used to enable the declaration of virtual users.
 It allows the:

 * Setup local accounts with a given public key to connect to them.